Protestantism: Neo-charismatic churches

 Neo-charismatic churches are a category of churches in the Christian Renewal movement.
 Neo-charismatics include the Third Wave, but are broader.
 Now more numerous than Pentecostals (first wave) and charismatics (second wave) combined, owing to the remarkable growth of postdenominational and independent charismatic groups.

 Neo-charismatics believe in and stress the post-Biblical availability of gifts of the Holy Spirit, including glossolalia, healing, and prophecy.
 They practice laying on of hands and seek the "infilling" of the Holy Spirit.
 However, a specific experience of baptism with the Holy Spirit may not be requisite for experiencing such gifts.
 No single form, governmental structure, or style of church service characterizes all neo-charismatic services and churches.

 Some nineteen thousand denominations, with approximately 295 million individual adherents, are identified as neo-charismatic.
-Neo-charismatic tenets and practices are found in many independent, nondenominational or post-denominational congregations, with strength of numbers centered in the African independent churches, among the Han Chinese house-church movement, and in Latin American churches.